yrsong15/CellSociety/doc/DESIGN.md

 ### User Interface

-+ When Main.java is executed, a short splash message displaying our team name and individual members' names will be shown.
-After the message disappears, the Main Page will feature an empty grid on the left-hand side, as well as four buttons on the right-hand side that each lead to different simulations: **Segregation, Fish-Shark, Spreading Fire, and Other**.
++ When Main.java is executed, the Main Page will feature an empty grid (represented by non other than Professor Duvall's image) on the left-hand side, as well as five buttons on the right-hand side that each lead to different simulations: **Segregation, Fish-Shark, Spreading Fire, Game of Life, and Foraging Ants**.
 	* The grid will always be in the same location, regardless of what page the user is on.
 	* **Please refer to the picture at the end of this section for visual reference.**